S.M. Abul Kalam Azad (politician)

 S.M.
-Abul Kalam Azad is a Bangladesh Nationalist Front politician and a former Member of Parliament from Dhaka-17.
+Abul Kalam Azad (born 1 November 1954) is a Bangladesh Nationalist Front politician and a former Member of Parliament from Dhaka-17.

 Early life

-Azad was born on 1 November 1954.
+Azad was born in 1954.
 He has completed M.S.S. in political science.

 Career

 Azad was elected to Parliament from Dhaka-17 in 2014 as a Bangladesh Nationalist Front candidate.
 His constituency, Dhaka-17, had the lowest voter turnout in the 2014 elections at 6.4 percent.
 He is the coordinator of Bangladesh Nationalist Front.